13 of the Best Aloe Varieties for Landscaping and Containers

 ‘Christmas Carol’ is a hybrid cultivar with dark orange or red spots and edging on its spiky, succulent leaves.
 When viewed from above, the plant has a star-shaped appearance.

-A close up of a potted 'Christmas Carol' aloe growing indoors.
+A close up horizontal image of a 'Christmas Carol' plant growing in a ceramic pot.

 Photo via Alamy.